Tax Rules · USA

 60/40 Tax Split

 Gains and losses from Section 1256 contracts are automatically split 60% long-term and 40% short-term, regardless of how long you held the position.
-This means a maximum blended rate of approximately 26.8% versus up to 37% for regular short-term gains.
+This produces a maximum blended federal rate of 26.8% (60% at the 20% LTCG rate plus 40% at the 37% STCG rate) versus a flat 37% for ordinary short-term gains — a 10.2 percentage-point advantage for top-bracket traders.

 02